TruptiLone/Java-OOPS/README.md

-# Java Arithmetic Operations and GCD Calculator
+## Java Arithmetic Operations and GCD Calculator
+StudentGradeJavaFX
 ## Overview

 This Java program performs basic arithmetic operations (addition, subtraction, multiplication, division, and modulus) and computes the Greatest Common Divisor (GCD) of two integers passed as command-line arguments.